NGC 7816

 NGC 7816 is a spiral galaxy located about 215 million light-years away in the constellation of Pisces.
 It was discovered by astronomer William Herschel on September 26, 1785.

+One supernovae has been observed in NGC 7816: SN 2017gww (Type II, mag.
+17.9) was discovered by Kōichi Itagaki on September 26, 2017.

 Pair with NGC 7818

 NGC 7816 is listed as being in pair with the galaxy NGC 7818.
 NGC 7818 is also listed as being a disturbed member of the pair.
 However, due to the large difference in their recessional velocities, the two galaxies are not a true pair but an optical double.